carlaml/LDpred-funct/README.md

   - Use flag: --FUNCT_FILE

 3. Summary statistics file.
-Please check that the summary statistics contains a column for each of the follwing field (header is important here, important fields are in bold)
+Please check that the summary statistics contains a column for each of the following field (header is important here, important fields are highlighted in bold font, the order of the columns it is not important).
     - **CHR**   Chromosome
     - **SNP**   SNP ID
     - **BP**    Physical position (base-pair)